God is pretty awesome. And he definitely has a sense of humor.

 And so we are.

-And yesterday my part-time job (which I’m not super enamored with, but it’s money in my pocket) said they needed me for more hours each week…at least for awhile.
-It’d be easy to say I don’t want the hours because I don’t particularly enjoy the work and it’s not a job that is in my industry or is providing me valuable skills.
+And yesterday my part-time job (which I’m not super enamored with, but it’s money in my pocket) said they needed me for more hours each week…at least for a while.
+It’d be easy to say I don’t want the hours because I don’t particularly enjoy the work and it’s not a job that is in my industry or is providing me with valuable skills.
 But it’s money in my pocket and I’ve been asking God for financial assistance, not enlightenment or inspiring work or opportunity for advancement.

 Maybe I should’ve been more specific in my prayers. which actually only indicates the selfishness of my prayers.

 So God is moving.
 For quite a while it didn’t seem so.
 Then again, I wasn’t always meeting him halfway either.